pebblecode/pebblecode.github.io/_posts/2016-05-17-optimising-development-environments-in-soas.md

 ### Expose Deployment Status

 Waiting is not fun.
 Waiting when you know how long it is for is more bearable.
-It is worth exposing continuous integration and deployment tools to developers so they can see the status of builds and deployments.
+It is worth exposing continuous integration and continuous deployment tools to developers so they can see the status of builds and deployments.
 This might let them get on with something else or just maintain morale.

 ### Connect the team